Lava-Pals/bl-unofficial-docs/content/guides/ultevents/advanced/Finding any Component in scene.md

 Now that we have the type, we can filter through the scene for an object that matches it.

-Add a new action with `UnityEngine.Object` `FindObjectOfType`.
-We can use our return value from the previous step, and just like that it'll find the first component in the scene (in this case our `PlayerMarker`!)
+Add a new action with `UnityEngine.Object.FindObjectOfType`.
+We can use our return value from the previous step, and just like that, it'll find the first component in the scene (in this case our `PlayerMarker`!)

 ![[FindObjectOfType.png]]

-Make sure you have a `GameObject` with your component on it in the scene, or go ahead and make one if you don't.
+Add a `GameObject` with your component on it into the scene so that we can test it in editor.
 I went ahead and inserted a `PlayerMarker` into mine.

-If we use `UnityEngine.Debug.Log` to output to the console and invoke our `UltEvent` now, you should see that it successfully found the `PlayerMarker` in the scene!
+If we use [`Debug.Log`](https://docs.unity3d.com/ScriptReference/Debug.Log.html) to output to the console and invoke our `UltEvent` now, you should see that it successfully found the `PlayerMarker` in the scene!

 ![[AddLogging.png]]
 ![[SuccessfulLog.png]]
 ## Going from Transform to Component

-We can use [[ObjectPathExtensions|ObjectPathExtensions.ObjectPath]] to get the `Transform` that belongs to our component, and then use `Transform.SetParent` to parent underneath the player marker.
+We can use [[ObjectPathExtensions|ObjectPathExtensions.ObjectPath]] to get the [`Transform`](https://docs.unity3d.com/ScriptReference/Transform.html) that belongs to our component, and then use [`Transform.SetParent`](https://docs.unity3d.com/ScriptReference/Transform.SetParent.html) to parent underneath the player marker.

 ![[ObjectPathExtensionsSearch.png]]